Installation

 Installing WHAD from Github repository

-Another solution is to get the source from github directly:
+Another solution is to get the source from github directly and install the framework with the classic Python tools.

 $ git clone https://github.com/whad-team/whad-client.git